The Whistleblower Channel Becomes the Safety Valve

 Voluntary Safety Valves

 OpenAI's Raising Concerns Policy similarly frames employee reporting as a formal process rather than an ad hoc appeal to leadership.
+It says employees may raise issues through managers, HR, Compliance, Legal, or an anonymous 24/7 Integrity Line, and that some issues may be shared with the Audit Committee of the Board.
 The existence of such policies matters because internal escalation is often the fastest path.
 A well-run company should want warnings before they become incidents, lawsuits, leaks, or regulator investigations.

 Failure Modes